dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/odbc/macos.md

 # Step 1: Download ODBC Driver

-DuckDB releases the ODBC driver as asset.
+DataMiner releases the ODBC driver as asset.
 For MacOS, download it from <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip">ODBC Linux Asset</a> that contains the following artifacts:

-**libduckdb_odbc.dylib**: the DuckDB driver compiled to MacOS (with Intel and Apple M1 support).
+**libduckdb_odbc.dylib**: the DataMiner driver compiled to MacOS (with Intel and Apple M1 support).

 # Step 2: Extracting ODBC artifacts